reasonwithoutrestraint/site/Original/My moral understanding.md

         - Other analogues: Scientific reasons are impartial/social reasons for belief (and thus evidentially optional), but that doesn't diminish its authority.
     - Not externally necessarily justifiable, like all normative domains
         - Deduction/induction/abduction/evidence/science cannot be reasonable to someone who doesn't care for those forms of reasoning
+8. Morality is subjective (quasi-objective), but that's a good thing:
+    - People cannot just come with arbitrary principles and claim them as the moral virtues.
+    - They are forced to take into account the interests of others.
+    - They are forced to make their demands reasonable to others.
+    - Moral reasoning is a process of negotiation rather than of discovery.

 Questions:
 1. Requirements for cognitivism (language)